 Then go through a DIY “No Exit” turnstile to get into the waiting room for the recently deceased (just like the Maitlands did in the movie).

-Lots of black and white stripes, some beetles and a copy of the Handbook for the Recently Deceased really set the tone for this event.
+Lots of black and white stripes, some beetles, iconic Beetlejuice quotes and purple and green lighting really set the tone for this event.

 A spooky dinner party would also work.